codeformio/codeform.io/content/docs/cloud-native-handbook/exercise-deploy.md

 # Exercise - Deploying Stuff to Kubernetes

+In this exercise we will create a local Kubernetes cluster and deploy manifests to it using a GitOps engine called ArgoCD.

 ## Prereqs

 Make sure you have the following tools installed and up to date: